1859 Atlantic hurricane season: Hurricane Two

 The second known storm of the season was discovered in contemporary reanalysis.
 It existed in the northwestern Atlantic in the middle of August with the only evidence of the storm being reports from two vessels in the vicinity of bad weather.
 One vessel, the Tornado, encountered severe winds, starting on August 17, which forced her to abandon her easterly course and sail into New York City.
 The Caure also experienced strong winds on August 18 and August 19 with a barometric pressure as low as 982 mbar.
 A standard wind–pressure relationship model for that value yields winds of 80 mph.
 The wind patterns reported by each ship indicate that neither vessel reached the storm's core, where winds are typically at their strongest.
 As a result, the system is estimated to have attained at least Category 2 intensity.
 Its approximate track follows an east-northeasterly trajectory.

 Hurricane Three

 The first of three hurricanes in September was also the first of the season to be identified prior to 1995.
 It was described by W. H. Alexander in a 1902 publication as a "mild" system which passed over St. Kitts and later St. Croix on September 2.
 A short track formulated for the storm in 1995 indicated a path across the northern Lesser Antilles on September 2; the track was shifted slightly toward the south for its inclusion within HURDAT.
 The highest sustained winds are estimated to have been 80 mph (130 km/h).
+Climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT, noting "No evidence in newspapers and logbook in the northern Lesser Antilles".